ibm-cloud-docs/citrix-netscaler-vpx/hsm-fips.md

 	```
 	{: screen}

-	This output shows that policy 12 (`Allow non-FIPS algorithms`) is set to `On`, meaning that algorithms non-compliant with FIPS are currently allowed for operations in the HSM.
+	This output shows that policy 12 (`Allow non-FIPS algorithms`) is set to `On`, meaning that algorithms noncompliant with FIPS are allowed for operations in the HSM.

-3. Login as an HSM SO/Administrator using the password you specified during [initialization](/docs/citrix-netscaler-vpx?topic=citrix-netscaler-vpx-initialize-ibm-hardware-security-module-hsm-).
+3. Login as an HSM SO/Administrator by using the password you specified during [initialization](/docs/citrix-netscaler-vpx?topic=citrix-netscaler-vpx-initialize-ibm-hardware-security-module-hsm-).

 	```sh
 	[jdoe1] lunash:>hsm login